 At Thomas Jefferson Middle School, students have the opportunity to join boys and girls inter-scholastic sports teams, and compete against other schools.
 Our Middle School is a great coaching and teaching incubator for students who may want to continue their pursuit of athletics at the varsity level.

-All 7th and 8th grade athletes must have a current physical dated February 1, 2018 or after and proof of insurance filed with the school to practice, tryout and compete.
+All 7th and 8th grade athletes must have a current physical dated February 1, 2018 or after and proof of insurance filed with the school to practice, tryout and compete (physicals are now required every two years with Doctors approval).

 MSHSAA 3.9.1 Each team must have 14 days of conditioning practice and each individual must have participated in 14 school conditioning practices on 14 different days prior to the date of the first interscholastic contest in all sports.
 This requirement shall be met if a student has been a member of another school sports team immediately preceding the sport season, has been actively practicing with the sport team, has had 14 days of physical conditioning and begins physical conditioning practice with the new sport team with no more than seven calendar days having passed between the two sports before beginning practice.